hodgef/simple-keyboard/README.md

 ### setInput

 > Set the keyboard's input.
-Useful if you want the keybord to initialize with a default value, for example.
+Useful if you want to track input changes made outside simple-keyboard.

 ```js
 // For default input (i.e. if you have only one)